 PS: if you prepare more than what you need, you can keep them in the fridge or in a cool room for about 12 hours, otherwise put them in the freezer in this way: first you put a tray with Casoncelli in the freezer, in about 30 minutes they will be already cold enough not to attach to each other and then you can store them in freezer bags or boxes.

-To count how many you need, personally if I’m hungry I can eat also 25 of them, but count 15/18 per person, especially if you serve also other things (appetizers, desserts, etc.).
+To count how many you need, personally if I’m very hungry I can eat also 16/18 of them or more, but count at least 12-13 per person, especially if you serve also other things (appetizers, desserts, etc.).